 In the event of global escalation, it is difficult to overlook Iran’s remarks from January about the murder of General Soleimani.
 They have vowed revenge if they cannot prosecute Donald Trump.
 America has never turned over an ex-President for something like that and Russia has carried out joint military operations with Iran in the last few years.
 Do the math.

 Israel has behaved similarly, with new Knesset legislation that strips citizenship from Palestinian spouses of Israelis.
-If that’s not the act of a apartheid ethnostate, I don’t know what is.
+If that’s not the act of an apartheid ethnostate, I don’t know what is.

 Be good to each other and take nothing for granted.
 That is all.

-For the first time since I’ve been of voting age, I finally managed to support an anti-war president; and to think I almost didn’t.
+For the first time since I’ve been of voting age, I finally managed to support someone who got us out of at least one of the forever wars.

 Not that I don’t continue to have reservations about Biden’s political record; I absolutely do.
 In the sixties he called mixed-race schools “racial jungles” and he worked on legislation empowering private prisons and the drug war.
 Considering how the enforcement of drug laws has typically been carried out, it paints a scary picture in conjunction with the “racial jungle” comment.
 He even co-authored a bill with Strom Thurmond that expanded civil asset forfeiture to those convicted of drug crimes.
 He then laundered his image by running alongside Barack Obama in 2008.